-Placement Exam Information
+Placement Test Information

 All students at Saint Mary’s College of California are required to take an appropriate mathematics course as part of their Core requirements and/or for their major.
 In order for you to be successful in your mathematics and science classes you need to be in a college level mathematics class for which you are prepared.

-All incoming freshmen are required to take the Mathematics Placement Exam.
-Transfer students should also take the placement exam if they have yet to complete their mathematics requirements.
-The results of your exam as well as your high school background and your SAT mathematics score will determine your mathematics placement.You must take your mathematics placement exam by May 31st or off campus before May 21st at one of the testing centered listed below.
-If you take it at an approved off campus testing site there will be a fee, you must register 2 weeks before the exam.
-There is no fee for taking the placement exam at Saint Mary’s College campus at a date listed below.
-If you have a disability, please contact Jennifer Billeci, Director of Student Disability Services (SDS) at email@example.com to discuss taking the exam in SDS.
+All incoming freshmen are required to take the Mathematics Placement Test.
+Transfer students should also take the placement test if they have yet to complete their mathematics requirements.
+The results of your test as well as your high school background and your SAT mathematics score will determine your mathematics placement.
+Incoming freshmen are expected to take the test by May 31, 2015 so that the results are available for the course scheduling process in June.
+Transfer students, as well as freshmen who deposit later than May 20, should take the test within two weeks of receiving testing instructions.
+If you have a disability, please contact Student Disability Services (firstname.lastname@example.org, 925-631-4358) to discuss appropriate arrangements for testing.

-Regardless of whether you are an incoming or returning student, if your initial placement does not qualify you for the math course you need to take, you may retake the placement exam only after taking a preparatory math course such as Math 2 or Math 12 at Saint Mary’s College.
+Regardless of whether you are an incoming or returning student, if your initial placement does not qualify you for the math course you need to take, you may retake the placement test only after taking a preparatory math course such as Math 2 or Math 12 at Saint Mary’s College.

-- Math 2: Math Readiness, is a preparatory course for Math 1, 3, or 4.
+- Math 2: Math Readiness, is a preparatory course for Math 1, 3, 4, or 5.

 - Math 12: Math Readiness for Calculus, is a preparatory course for Math 13.

-Students may take an Intermediate algebra class instead of Math 2 or a Collge Algebra class instead of Math 12; these classes may not be online or hybrid classes.
+Students may take an Intermediate algebra class instead of Math 2 or a College Algebra class instead of Math 12; these classes may not be online or hybrid classes.
 Any course taken at another institution must be approved by the Department of Mathematics and Computer Science, and it must be passed with a grade of C- or better.
 Students enrolled in Math 2 and Math 12 retake the Readiness Exam as part of the course.

 Placement Levels and Registration Permission